mohit-ms310/Password-Generator-Website/README.md

 # Password Generator
-SecurePass is a user-friendly web-based password generator designed to create strong and secure passwords for enhanced online security.
-With customizable options and intuitive controls, SecurePass ensures that you can easily generate passwords tailored to your specific requirements.
+It is a user-friendly web-based password generator designed to create strong and secure passwords for enhanced online security.
+With customizable options and intuitive controls, It ensures that you can easily generate passwords tailored to your specific requirements.
 Whether you need a password for a new online account or want to strengthen your existing passwords, SecurePass has you covered.
-Say goodbye to weak passwords and enhance your digital security with SecurePass.
+Say goodbye to weak passwords and enhance your digital security.

 # Features
 1. Generate random passwords with customizable options.